H

 | 331,057 | 85,981 |

-85 Western Mass Heating Oil Companies Homeowners Can Count On
+85 Western Mass Fuel Oil Companies Go The Distance

-With 79,260,837 gallons of oil delivered to Western Mass residences during this past winter, the Western Mass community depends on its 85 oil companies when temperatures dip.
-Oil delivery can be summed up in two steps: First, an oil truck picks up oil at the nearest bulk fuel terminal (also known as a “rack”).
+With 79,260,837 gallons of heating oil delivered to Western Mass homeowners the last heating season, the Western Mass community relies on its 85 oil companies to keep their oil tanks full.
+Oil delivery is a two step process: First, an oil truck picks up oil at the nearest bulk fuel terminal (also known as a “rack”).
 In the case of Western Mass, two of the closest terminals are Sprague W in Springfield, MA and Buckeye in Springfield, MA.
-Then, the truck delivers the #2 heating oil to residences and companies throughout Western Mass and the surrounding area.
+Then, the truck delivers the fuel oil to residences and companies throughout Western Mass and the surrounding vicinity.